Enabling Home Delivery for Food Pantries – The BringFood Story

 Bringfood is now being used by over 100 food pantries and local governments across the United States.
 We believe by helping these organizations save valuable time, we’re able to multiply the impact of their volunteers and help them switch to a delivery model much more seamlessly, even with limited resources.

-Above you can see how the program has grown since we launched just back in June.
-None of this would be possible without Google support.
+Above you can see how the program has grown since we launched just back in June of 2020.
 Google has provided free credits to the users of Bringfood, keeping the application running free of charge.

 We encourage you to check out the Bringfood.care website, and if there are communities in your local area that you think could benefit from this application feel free to forward it along and we look forward to signing them up.